 These kinds of interactions serve two purposes at once.
 By engaging with talent on social media, you learn about potential candidates and see who might be a good fit.
 At the same time, you make these same individuals aware of your company and its accepting work environment.

 3. Host Online Events

-Organizing tech events like hackathons or other community gatherings is an excellent way to scout for talent.
+Organizing tech events like hackathons or other community gatherings are an excellent way to scout for talent.
 Given the risk of spreading COVID-19, though, these kinds of in-person events aren’t possible at the moment.
 That doesn’t mean you have to abandon this approach, though, as you can host online activities too.

 Online tech events go hand-in-hand with the previous point about creating an engaging social media presence.
-With modern tools, your options for these activities are almost limitless, from remote hackathons to webinars to discussion forums.
+With modern tools, your options for these activities are almost limitless, from remote hackathons to webinars to the discussion forums.
 Just be sure to mention your job openings at some point or even throughout these virtual events.